Anuj2512/team202-zenith/Eliminate Waste.md

 * As this was the first week of the project, we did not have any code or feature related issues where we can apply this principle.
 * While discussing the overall project architecture and technologies, we tried to eliminate the waste which is created by re-learning.
 Meaning, not using the knowledge that is available within team members.
 * Based on the experience and knowledge, each team member shred information about the greenfoot samples which can be used to develop the game so that a team member doesn't waste time which information is already been known by other teammate.

+## Week-2
+* This week we have tried to eliminate the waste which is generally created by the extra features.
+This type of waste is created by providing more than what is needed or asked for.
+* As we were discussing the functionalities of the FastFood game, each team member came up with the different features to be added to the game.
+Some of those features were not needed to get the game work.
+Those were the extra features.
+* Mutually, we agreed upon such features and decided to prepare the list of only basic and necessary features for individual's domain so that we don't complicate the development and prioritize tasks.